KhronosGroup/3DC-Asset-Creation/asset-creation-guidelines/RealtimeAssetCreationGuidelines.md

 <strong>UV vs XYZ</strong> - The UV coordinate system is a 2D location on an image texture that corresponds to a 3D point on the triangles of the model.
 If a material is using one or more textures, the UV map is used by the rendering engine to know what color pixel to paint on each pixel of the screen.

 <strong>Multiple UV Maps</strong> - Some applications support glTF's ability to use more than one UV map, for example a tiled fabric texture and non-repeating ambient occlusion.
-However, because it is not universally available and missing from USDZ, it is generally <strong>not recommended</strong>.
+However, because it is not universally available and not fully supported by USDZ renderers, it is generally <strong>not recommended</strong>.

 <strong>UV Island Margins and MIP Mapping</strong> - UV maps have groups of connected triangles called islands, which share pixels.
 If two islands are directly touching each other, the pixels at the edge may bleed over from one island to the other, resulting in visual artifacts and seams that do not look correct.
 This is especially pronounced when the resolution of a texture is automatically reduced with distance.
 This automatic texture reduction is called MIP Mapping.